HIS STORY

 Cape Vincent, Portugal c.1600 (Credit: Wikimedia)

 In the chaos and tempests of the Southern Pacific Ocean, Adams' ship, Liefde, lost touch with her companions, and ended up trying to raid an indigenous settlement for much needed supplies.
-The men who landed were ambushed and massacred, and among the dead was Adams’ own brother Thomas.
+The men who landed were anticipating a peaceful exchange of sundry items for food supplies and access to water, but they were ambushed and massacred.
+It is likely the indigenous people mistook the Dutch for Spaniards, with whom they were very soon to be in open conflict.
+Among the dead was Adamsโ brother Thomas.
 He and his surviving companions would have been numb with sorrow.

 Crucially, no one on board had been there before, and their charts were of uncertain accuracy.